 - 4 cloves garlic minced or pressed

-If you can tolerate dairy, it is excellent topped with grated parmesan cheese.
+- Top with grated parmesan cheese and toss the pasta to combine.
 Taste and adjust salt and pepper if needed.

-I think you will love this easy weeknight dinner.
+I think you will love this easy weeknight dinner if you are a pasta lover.
 If you ever make one of my dishes and post online, use the hashtag #eatwellspendsmart on Instagram and Facebook.
 I'd love to see what you're making.
 Happy cooking!